 Spread the spinach leaves (or shredded carrots) in the fourth quadrant, to the right of the cut line.
 You may add a dash of your favourite seasoning over the spinach leaves, like sweet and sour Thai sauce.

 - Folding the Crunch Wrap

 Now comes the fun part!
-First, take the (blank) 4th Quadrant and gently lay it over the Lentil Spinach Curry in Quadrant 1.
-Then, carefully lift both those quadrants and flip them over Quadrant Two to the left.
+First, take Quadrant 4 and gently lay it over the Lentil Spinach Curry in Quadrant 1.
+Then, carefully lift both those quadrants and flip them over Quadrant 2 to the left.
 Pat the layers down so all the cheese says in place.
-Lifting these three quadrants should be simple as your crunch wrap should now start to feel relatively stable.
-Fold them over Quadrant Three.
-You should end up with a nice firm layered quadrant wrap.
+Now you can simply lift Quadrant 3 over the others.
+Your crunch wrap should feel relatively stable with nice firm layers.

 - Making it Crunchy

 The last step requires you to grill the wrap so it becomes crunchy.
 For this, preheat a sandwich press if you have one, or warm up a flat frying pan on your stove.
 Brush Sunflower Oil or butter over the top, bottom and edges of the tortilla and then lay the wrap on the sandwich press or pan, on medium heat.

 If you are using a frying pan, press down firmly on the crunch wrap with a flipper, listening carefully for the sizzling noises.
 While you want a nicely charred surface, you definitely don’t want to burn the tortilla, so lift it from time to time to visually ensure you are not overdoing it.
 Once the first side is crispy, flip it over and repeat for the second side.